 doing 5 to 10 not hitting it big in the big city (which, in flashbacks, also looks suspiciously like Vancouver… because, again, Vancouver).
 Deke has come to woo back Lacey’s heart.
 Naturally, Dermot is jealous and challenges Deke to a fight… which Deke wins.

-Suddenly, Lacey is conflicted, her heart torn between new love from Dermot and the resurfaced passion she still has for Deke.
+Suddenly, Lacey is conflicted, her heart torn between her new love of Dermot and the resurfaced passion she still has for Deke.
 Dermot, now feeling like the odd man out, suddenly exclaims that this romantic jealousy has caused him to lose his Christmas spirit.
 Shocked by Dermot’s admission, Lacey gets all “how could you?” and runs off sobbing buckets.
 Deke being Deke, he follows in close pursuit to

 romance comfort her.
 (Ugh, men.)